HarperDB/documentation/docs/developers/clustering/certificate-management.md

 Since these new certificates can be issued with correct CNs, you should set `insecure` to `false` so that nodes will do full validation of the certificates of the other nodes.

+### Certificate Revocation Checking

+Harper automatically performs certificate revocation checking using OCSP (Online Certificate Status Protocol) for incoming replication connections between nodes.
+This ensures that revoked certificates cannot be used for cluster communication, providing an additional layer of security.
+Certificate verification is enabled by default and uses the same configuration as HTTP mTLS connections.

 ### Certificate Requirements

 * Certificates must have an `Extended Key Usage` that defines both `TLS Web Server Authentication` and `TLS Web Client Authentication` as these certificates will be used to accept connections from other Harper nodes and to make requests to other Harper nodes.
 Example: